- Search The Registry

 - My Account

 Fort Monroe Marker

-It was on this date in 1619 that 20 Africans arrive at Hampton, Virginia, aboard a Dutch ship.
-According to white-American records, they were the first Africans on record to be forcibly settled as involuntary laborers in the North American British Colonies.
+It was on this date in 1619 that 20 African slaves arrive at Hampton, Virginia, aboard a Dutch ship.
+According to white-American records, they were the first Africans on America's record to be forcibly settled as involuntary laborers in the North American British Colonies.